-Professors Calvasina (Head) and Culverhouse Associate Professors Goodson and White Assistant Professors Arnold, Duarte, Hall, Honey, and Lewis
+Professor Calvasina (Head) Associate Professors Arnold, Goodson, Hall, Honey, and White Assistant Professors Duarte and Lewis

-315. Personnel Management (5):
+315. Personnel Management (5).
+Pr., MN 310, junior standing .

-Pr., MN 310, Junior standing.
-Management of employees with particular attention to recruiting, selection, placement, training, performance evaluation, motivation, wage and salary administration, security, behavior, and unionmanagement relations.
+Management of employees with particular attention to recruiting, selection, placement, training, performance evaluation, motivation, wage and salary administration, security, behavior, and union-management relations.

-355. Issues in Human Resource Management (5):

-Pr., MN 310, HRM 315, Junior standing.
+355. Issues in Human Resource Management (5).
+Pr., MN 310, HRM 315, junior standing .
 Seminar on current and future areas of concerns and issues in the field of human resource management.

-400. Compensation Management (5):

-Pr.
-HRM 315, Junior standing.
+400. Compensation Management (5).
+Pr., HRM 315, junior standing.

 A course designed to provide the student with both the theoretical and practical knowledge to design, administer, and evaluate compensation systems.

-405. Labor Law and Legislation (5):
+405. Labor Law and Legislation (5).
+Pr., HRM 315, junior stand-ing.

-Pr., HRM 315, Junior standing.
-Examination of topics on wage and hour legislation, equal employment opportunity and civil fights, employee benefits and insurance, workers' compensation, occupational safety and health laws, and employees' personal fights.
+Examination of topics on wage and hour legislation, equal employment opportunity and civil rights, employee benefits and insurance, workers' compensation, occupational safety and health laws, and employees' personal rights.

-444. Labor Relations (5):

-Pr., MN 310, Junior standing.
+444. Labor Relations (5).
+Pr., MN 310, junior standing.

 The historical development of unions with emphasis on labor laws and the formal organizations designed to represent workers, employers, and the general public.
 The problems of establishing the collective bargaining relationship and negotiating the labor contract are central to the course.
 Emphasis is also placed on administration of the labor contract, including on-the-job representation, grievance procedures, and arbitration.

-455. Employment Law Seminar (5):

-Pr., HRM 405, junior standing.
+455. Employment Law Seminar (5).
+Pr., HRM 405, junior stand-ing.

 This is a seminar course designed to focus the attention of the major on current issues of interest in employment law.
 The content of the course will change to reflect the current status of employment law.

-460. Employee Selection, Placement, and Training (5):

-Pr.
-HRM 315, junior standing.
+460. Employee Selection, Placement, and Training (5).
+Pr., HRM 315, junior standing.
 The theoretical and practical aspects of designing and administering a human resource planning, testing, selection, and training program will be covered.